thomasheller/thomasheller-hugo/content/home.md

 I'm a passionate software developer focusing on full-stack Web and Android development.

-I also love yoga, meditation, vedanta philosophy and ayurveda.
+When I'm not coding, I love to do yoga, meditate and study Vedanta philosophy.